 And now Christine doesn't get to have them both.
 That's not how this story ends.

 "Do you love her?" she asks, putting as much hurt in her voice as she can, making it waver just so.
 She's a singer and a bit of an actress.
 And she knows everything there is to know about communicating.
 She's going to have to keep him off balance.

 Guilt is the only way to do that with him.
 Push him, and he runs.
 Just ask his father how well demands go.

 He meets her eyes, and she reads uncertainty in his.
-He's not sure if he loves Christine.
+He's not sure if he's in love with Christine.

-Which means he's not sure if he isn't.
+Which means he's not sure he isn't.
 She wasn't expecting that.